 In this way, nudity can also be a democratizing force, because anyone can do it.
 The practice is science-approved, it universally makes people feel better, and it’s free.

-Read our related article on building confidence and self control.

-Or, find out how walking through doorways helps people change their minds.

-### 3

-In this way, nudity can also be a democratizing force, because anyone can do it.
-The practice is science-approved, it universally makes people feel better, and it’s free.

-Read our related article on building confidence and self control.
+Read our related articles on building confidence and self-control.

 Or, find out how walking through doorways helps people change their minds.